 - Can you describe their overall character?

-If you take your time to conduct detailed reference checks with a renter’s referees, you’ll usually be able to pick up on any red flags.
-It’s a small time investment to help mitigate any headaches down the track.
+If you take your time to conduct detailed reference checks with an applicant’s referees, you should be able to pick up on any red flags.
+It’s a small investment of your time to help mitigate any headaches down the track.
 Could you spot a problem?
 Don’t miss these 5 red flags.

 Want to make the screening process even easier?
 Try RentCheck, a tool from Rent.com.au that screens your potential tenants before they sign a lease.
 You can use RentCheck to screen potential renters, confirming items such as their tenancy database history, identity, court records, rental payment defaults and bankruptcy.